Includes rules for all 50 states

 Will Small Claims Work for You?

-This book covers all of these issues.
 The first several chapters will help you decide whether you have a case worth pursuing.
-These chapters cover the basics, not the grand strategies that will baffle and confound the opposition—that comes later (well, sort of—keep in mind that a legal strategy is only as good as the facts of the case).
-The initial chapters deal with mundane tasks like locating the person you want to sue, suing in the right court, filling out the necessary forms, and delivering the documents to the person you’re suing.
+These chapters cover the basics, not the grand strategies that will baffle and confound the opposition.
+That comes later (well, sort of—keep in mind that any particular approach is only as good as the facts of the case).

 Initial Stage Questions for a Plaintiff